nteetor/yonder/docs/inputs/navinput.md

 description: |-
   A reactive input styled as a navigation control.
 The navigation input can be styled as links, tabs, or pills.
-A nav input is paired with [navContent()] and [showPane()] to create tabbed user interfaces.
+A nav input is paired with [navContent()] and [showNavPane()] to create tabbed user interfaces.
 Observers and reactives are triggered when a nav choice or menu item is clicked.
 The reactive value of a nav input is `NULL` or a singleton character string.
 The value of any menus in the nav input must be retrieved with its own reactive id.